-- UNIVERSITY OF EAST ANGLIA Calculate the withdrawal rate of sports engaged students compared to the general university population. - UNIVERSITY of EAST ANGLIA Percentage of active students reporting that they have made friends at university compared to inactive students. - HERIOT-WATT UNIVERSITY Carries out an annual survey to demonstrate the impact of sport.
+- UNIVERSITY of EAST ANGLIA Percentage of active students reporting that they have made friends at university compared to inactive students. - HERIOT-WATT UNIVERSITY Carries out an annual survey to demonstrate the impact of sport.
 Questions such as 'I feel part of the community of staff and student' and 'The Sport Union impacts my sense of belonging to HWU' are used to inform on student attrition.